 - 1. Are we doing this?

-2. How are we doing it? - 3.
-How well are we doing it?
-4. How can we do it better?
+- 2. How are we doing it?

+- 3. How well are we doing it?

+- 4. How can we do it better?

-VISION Believe what this ministry will mean to your people.(Prov.
-29:18) OWNERSHIP "God wants this ministry in our church so we have to make it work."
-"Wherever the grace of Christ is present it is in search of a form that will adequately express what it."(Avery Dulles) "You have not chosen me but I have chosen you"(John 15:16) EQUIPPING "Equip the saints for the work of the ministry."
+VISION OWNERSHIP DESIGN Believe what this ministry will mean to your people.(Prov.
+29:18) "God wants this ministry in our church so we have to make it work."
+"Wherever the grace of Christ is present it is in search of a form that will adequately express what it."(Avery Dulles) CALL "You have not chosen me but I have chosen you"(John 15:16) EQUIPPING "Equip the saints for the work of the ministry."
 (Ephesians 4:12) ACCOUNTABILITY "It's not what is expected that get's done, it is what is inspected."(Gary Sweeten) AFFIRMATION Words of encouragement and appreciation with a pat on the back ignite the spirit.
 SUPPORT The security of knowing you have one to whom you can turn for help and/or mentoring is imperative.
 FELLOWSHIP The community which ministry creates must come together for sharing, growth and renewing.

-COMMUNICATION The ministry cannot be strong without frequent verbal and printed contact.
-EVALUATION Taking time to see how the ministry is doing will keep it moving forward.
-MAINTENANCE This is the nuts and bolts of day-to-day office and administrative work.
+COMMUNICATION EVALUATIO ON MAINTENANCE The ministry cannot be Taking tim e to see how the This is the nuts and bolts strong without frequent ministry is doing will keep it of day-to-day office and verbal and printed conta ct. moving for rward. administrative work.